wseemann/JavaPlaylistParser/README.md

 Overview
 --------

-Java Playlist Parser is a toolkit for detecting and extracting metadata and structured text content from various documents using existing parser libraries.
+JavaPlaylistParser is a toolkit for detecting and extracting metadata and structured text content from various documents using existing parser libraries.

 Using JPP in your application
 ------------

 Extract and copy the following JAR file and prebuilt native libraries into your projects "libs" folder:

-Compiling
+Installation
 ------------

 ### Ant